 ‘Martha, Martha, you are anxious and troubled about many things but one thing is necessary, Mary has chosen the good portion which will not be taken away from her.’
 (Luke 10:38-42)

 Our lives revolve around ‘task’ (or work) and ‘relationship’.
-Mary had chosen relationship and spent time with Jesus while Martha went about doing her task.
+Mary had chosen relationship and spent time with Jesus while Martha went about doing her tasks.
 Jesus indicated that relationship was what he sought.

-There is nothing wrong with ‘doing work’ but if it distracts us from having a ‘relationship’ with the person of Christ (or a spouse or other close friends), then it is the time to evaluate our priorities.
+There is nothing wrong with ‘doing work’ but if it distracts us from having a ‘relationship’ with the person of Christ (or a spouse or other close friends), then it is necessary for us to evaluate our priorities.

-In the Old Testament, Isa 40:31 says, ‘They who WAIT in the Lord will have new strength.’
+In the Old Testament, Isaiah 40:31 says, ‘They who WAIT in the Lord will have new strength.’

 Again, in Psalm 25:4-5, David explained,